-Storm Phase of the Moon Perigee/Apogee September 3, 1821 (The Great September Gust) First Quarter (Neap Tide) Apogee August 23rd, 1933 (The Chesapeake-Potomac Hurricane) Waxing Crescent - 3 Days from the New Moon (Spring Tide) In between October 15, 1954 (Hurricane Hazel) Waning Gibbous - 3 Days from the Full Moon (Spring Tide) 2 Days after the Perigee March 6th-8th, 1962 (The Ash Wednesday Storm) New Moon (Spring Tide) Perigee September 15th-16th, 1999 (Hurricane Floyd) Waxing Crescent - 6 Days from the New Moon and 2 Days to the First Quarter (Neap Tide) Apogee September 18th, 2003 (Hurricane Isabel) Waning Gibbous - 8 Days from the Full Moon and 1 Day to the Third Quarter (Neap Tide) Apogee NOTE: The Ash Wednesday storm occurred during a perigean spring tide.
-Both the new moon and the perigee occurred on March 6th.
-1962. the first day of the storm
+Storm Phase of the Moon Perigee/Apogee September 3, 1821 (The Great September Gust) First Quarter (Neap Tide) Apogee August 23rd, 1933 (The Chesapeake-Potomac Hurricane) Waxing Crescent - 3 Days from the New Moon (Spring Tide) In between October 15, 1954 (Hurricane Hazel) Waning Gibbous - 3 Days from the Full Moon (Spring Tide) 2 Days after the Perigee March 6th-8th, 1962 (The Ash Wednesday Storm) New Moon (Spring Tide) Perigee September 15th-16th, 1999 (Hurricane Floyd) Waxing Crescent - 6 Days from the New Moon and 2 Days to the First Quarter (Neap Tide) Apogee September 18th, 2003 (Hurricane Isabel) Waning Gibbous - 8 Days from the Full Moon and 1 Day to the Third Quarter (Neap Tide) Apogee spring tide.
+Both the new moon and the perigee

+NOTE: The Ash Wednesday storm occurred during a perigean spring tide.
+Both the new moon and the perigee occurred on March 6th, 1962, the first day of the storm